CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 <details>
   <summary>Can I join a session from an IDE?</summary>

-Yes, this [feature](https://www.codetogether.com/docs/codetogether-ide-to-ide-support/) was introduced in CodeTogether 3.0.
+Yes, this [feature](https://www.codetogether.com/docs/codetogether-ide-to-ide-support/) was introduced in CodeTogether Live 3.0.
 Hosts and guests can use Eclipse, IntelliJ, or VS Code, as well as IDEs based on them.
 Everyone in a session can remain in their IDE, even if it is different than the IDE used by others in the session.

 </details>
 <details>